Did GEICO add a driver to your policy you never authorized?

 Does this sound familiar?

-Signs a driver may have been added without your approval
+Signs a driver was added without your approval

 You do not need to be certain to reach out.
 Any one of these is worth a closer look.

-Your GEICO bill jumped
+Your premium jumped

-You never signed off
+You never gave approval

-You were not asked and never agreed to add this person to your coverage.
+You were not asked, and you did not agree to add this person to your coverage.

 How to check in two minutes